eko-develops/hydro-check/README.md

 From the the Puppeteer website: _Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 Puppeteer runs headless by default, but can be configured to run full (non-headless) Chrome or Chromium._

+# Todo

+Now that we can login, get the screenshot, and upload to Google drive, the project needs to be uploaded onto a server and re-tested on headless mode.

 # References

 **Puppeteer**